Lamyr Nguélé: Political career

 Nguélé and his political association, the Convergence for Congo, have concentrated on working to improve and modernize life in Mossendjo.
 After Mossendjo suffered structural damage due to strong winds on 23 January 2006, Nguélé held a fundraiser in Brazzaville to collect money to repair the damage.
 Tele Mossendjo, a television station for Mossendjo, was created at Nguélé's initiative and launched on 29 April 2007.
 Nguélé said on that occasion that the station would end the town's isolation by providing its people with direct access to information concerning events in the rest of the country and the world, particularly emphasizing that it would enable the people to follow the work of the government and President Sassou Nguesso.
-On the same date, he inaugurated a local bridge across the Itibou River; the completion of the bridge, which was needed to facilitate local trade, fulfilled a pledge made by Nguélé some years before.
+On the same date, he inaugurated a local bridge across the Itsibou River; the completion of the bridge, which was needed to facilitate local trade, fulfilled a pledge made by Nguélé some years before.